CIRSS/cs598-data-curation/syllabus.md

 There is no required textbook for this course, but there are weekly required and optional readings that can be found in each weekly overview page.

+## Time commitment

+This 4-credit hour course is 16 weeks long.
+You should invest 10-12 hours every week in this course.

 ## Prerequisites
 Basic programming skills are required.
 Although the course also assumes that most students will have some familiarity with relational databases, conceptual